 Term Plans

-The Postal Life Insurance Premium Calculator is a free online tool that helps you see how your premiums, bonuses, maturity amounts, total returns, and taxes will affect all Postal Life Insurance (PLI) plans.
-This tool is specifically designed for the Government of India's Department of Posts life insurance plans, also known as Postal Life Insurance or Post Office Life Insurance.
-The PLI Calculator applies to both Postal Life Insurance (PLI) and Rural Postal Life Insurance (RPLI).
+This PLI calculator is designed for the Government of India's Department of Posts' life insurance plans, also known as Postal Life Insurance or Post Office Life Insurance.
+It works for both Postal Life Insurance (PLI) and Rural Postal Life Insurance (RPLI), making it a simple and useful planning tool.

 Term Plans